For Appointments: (608) 397-0192

 Keiko Knothe - MS, LPC

-I concentrate on building healthy and positive relationships by using a Person-Centered approach to empower, encourage and motivate my clients.
-I am also working towards my Circle of Security Informed Certification.
-Circle of Security focuses on attachment and helps caretakers learn how to interpret their child’s behavior and needs.
+I concentrate on building healthy and positive relationships by using a Person-Centered approach to empower, encourage, and motivate my clients.
+I value respect and aim to create a safe space for individuals to feel supported to achieve their goals and improve their overall mental health.

 Lisa Burnham - MS, LPC, CSAC